-DDM's future development depends largely on the skills, experience and commitment of the Group's employees.
-Therefore, it is important for DDM's future business activities and development that DDM is able to retain and, where necessary, also recruit suitable employees for the purpose of managing DDM's business.
 It is also of importance that DDM ensures that adequate notice periods are included in employment contracts to avoid disruptions in the ongoing operations.
-Should DDM become unable to retain or recruit suitable employees, there is a risk that DDM's operations, financial conditions and results are adversely impacted.
+Should DDM become unable to retain or recruit suitable employees, there is a risk that DDM's operations are disrupted which can ultimately have a negative effect on DDM's financial conditions and results.

-Further, individual employees may act against DDM's instructions or internal policies and either inadvertently or deliberately violate applicable law, including, but not limited to, competition laws and regulations by engaging in prohibited activities such as price fixing or colluding with competitors regarding markets or clients.
-Any such actions could have a material adverse effect on DDM's business, results of operations or financial condition.
+Further, individual employees and consultants may act against DDM's instructions or internal policies and either inadvertently or deliberately violate applicable law, including, but not limited to, competition laws and regulations by engaging in prohibited activities such as price fixing or colluding with competitors regarding markets or clients.
+Any such actions could have a material adverse effect on DDM's business.